richardbiely/gaia-ecs/README.md

 ```

 ### Uncached query
 From the implementation standpoint, uncached queries are the same as ordinary queries in all but one aspect - they do not use the query cache internally.
 This means that two uncached queries using the same setup are going to evaluate matches separately.
-As a result, if there are duplicates, more memory and performance is be wasted.
+As a result, if there are duplicates, more memory and performance will be wasted.

 On the other hand, if you design your queries carefully and they are all different, uncached queries are actually a bit faster to create and match.
 Creation is faster because there is no hash to compute for the query and matching is faster because no query cache lookups are involved.